captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 I mean.
-I didn’t wanna have to go here, but I think this is the moment where I need to tell you just a few things about Dave Caro—
+I didn’t wanna have to go here, but I think this is the moment where I need to tell you just a few things about Dave Caro —

 ---

 ## POPS:
-—- Before you get to that: Your father.
+— Before you get to that: Your father.
 He didn’t never eat his gun, did he?

 ---

 ## LIEUTENANT CARO:
 My father’s a retired Electrician living in Fort Meyers.
-I’m just here to do a job, Walter—whaddya want from me?
+I’m just here to do a job, Walter — whaddya want from me?

 ---

 ## POPS:
 I thought so.
 You good though.
 Okay then.
-I’ll take the 15 grand cashier’s check, the ring—and what I want from you, Dave—is your necktie.
+I’ll take the 15 grand cashier’s check, the ring — and what I want from you, Dave —is your necktie.

 ---

 ## LIEUTENANT CARO:
 My necktie?!
-What are we—kids in a school year?!
+What are we — kids in a school year?!
 What the fuck is wrong with you?!

 ---